weechat/specs.weechat.org/specs/2023-003-practical-semantic-versioning.md

 ## Goals

 Purpose of this specification is to adopt a "practical" [Semantic Versioning](https://semver.org).\
-As major breaking changes are introduced in version 3.9, the goal is to skip version 3.9 and rename it to 4.0.0.\
+As major breaking changes are introduced in version initially numbered 3.9, the goal is to bump to 4.0.0.\
 All subsequent releases will follow this "practical" semantic versioning.

 ## Out of scope